wemake-services/meta/.gitlab/merge_request_templates/Default.md

 Please, make sure you have changed the topic and also described briefly what have you done.
 Thanks!

-This merge request will be closed, if formated badly.
+This merge request will be closed if formated badly.
-Make sure, that you have double checked how to create a merge request: https://wemake.services/meta/rsdp/creating-merge-requests -->
+Make sure you have double checked how to create a merge request: https://wemake.services/meta/rsdp/creating-merge-requests -->